Electric Car Prices in Nepal 2025: specs, performance, range and features (updated)

 BYD SealNPR 1,10,00,000 to 1,95,00,000

 BYD has quickly gained popularity in Nepal with its high-performance EVs.
 The BYD Atto 3 is one of the hottest-selling models, known for its futuristic design, spacious interior, and excellent range.
 The BYD Dolphin is a more affordable option, making it a great entry point for buyers who want solid features without stretching their budget.
+Byd Evs in Nepal are famous for their blade battery and Longer Range.

 MG Electric Cars